anooruddh/devops/k8s-readme.md

 This type of logical expression type of selection cannot be achieved by nodeSelector, for this one has to use "Node Affinity"

+Node affinity is conceptually similar to nodeSelector – it allows you to constrain which nodes your pod is eligible to schedule on, based on labels on the node.
+There are currently two types of node affinity, called

+		requiredDuringSchedulingIgnoredDuringExecution
+		preferredDuringSchedulingIgnoredDuringExecution

+The new node affinity syntax supports the following operators: In,NotIn,Exists,DoesNotExist,Gt,Lt.